delta6626/365-days-of-code/README.md

 - Day 173 ✅: Added an “Upgrade Tier” button to the navigation menu and set up routes for viewing other user profiles.
 - Day 174 ✅: Created a stub to simulate fetching other users’ data from the server for upcoming profile view functionality
 - Day 175 ✅: Began developing the Profile Viewer component in PartnerPair to display other users’ profiles
+- Day 176 ✅: Added a dynamic “Connect/Disconnect” button UI with styling to the Profile Viewer in PartnerPair
 ---

 ## 📌 Notes